strwise/documentation/docs/administration/rooms.md

 ## Overview

-The notion of a Room is central to SaaS Video Streaming Resell Platform.
+The notion of a Room is central to StreamWise VPaas Resell Platform.
 Intuitively, a Room represents a virtual space where end-users communicate.
 Technically, a Room is a computing resource that provides Real-time Communications (RTC) services to client applications through a set of APIs.
 A Room is a container for a set of Participants, and each Participant is a client application that connects to a Room.

 A Room is a resource that can be created, read, updated, and deleted.
 A Room is identified by a unique id, and each Room has a set of properties that can be configured.